henrikmelin/h3ppy/README.md

 * `temperature` - the intensity of the H<sub>3</sub><sup>+</sup> spectral lines are an exponential function of the temperature.
 Typical ranges for the ionosphere's of the giant planets are 400 (Saturn) to 1500 K (Jupiter).
 * `density` - the column integrated H<sub>3</sub><sup>+</sup> density, this is the number of ions along the line of sight vector.
 * `sigma-n` - the nth polynomial constant of the spectral line width (sigma)
-* `offset-n` - he nth polynomial constant of the wavelength offset from the rest wavelength.
+* `offset-n` - the nth polynomial constant of the wavelength offset from the rest wavelength.
 Doppler shift and wavelength calibration errors can offset the wavelength scale.
 * `background-n` - he nth polynomial constant of the displacement from the zero intensity level of the spectrum
 * `nsigma` - the number of polynomial constant used for the sigma.
 * `noffset` - the number of polynomial constant used for the offset.